-Show of hands - how many folks out there have some sort of a drawer (maybe several...maybe many drawers?) that you routinely “paw" through to find what you need?
+Show of hands - how many folks out there have some sort of a drawer (maybe several...maybe many drawers?) that you routinely paw through to find what you need?
 Like a bear in Yellowstone going through a careless camper’s trash, you push the layers from side to side, front to back, looking for the elusive AAA battery, the lip balm, maybe a stray stick of gum.
 You’re so accustomed to this process that you don’t even stop to think how incredibly annoying and time-wasting it is.
-You don’t stop. to. think.
-You are engaging in what I’ve dubbed small-scale mindless disorganization.
+You don’t stop to think.
+You are engaging in some small-scale mindless disorganization.

-Larger-scale mindless disorganization might be something like having 60+ sweaters stuffed into a smallish space in the closet, and digging around fruitlessly to find a purple one.
-You’re not keen on purple, but it’s your son’s school color - they made it into the basketball tournament, and the final game is this evening.
-Not finding it, you rush out to purchase one.
-You are mildly irritated, but you don’t factor in the time and cost that this excursion takes away from you.
-Thinking about what could have been done with the money or the time just doesn’t happen.
-Someday, when you get around to pulling out all of the sweaters (maybe you're moving to another city?) you find not one, but two purple sweaters at the bottom - one of which still has the tags.
-They might manage to be taken to charity, or they might just end up in the moving box and go with you to Nashville (where you will still hate purple).
+Large-scale mindless disorganization might be something like having 60+ sweaters crammed into a smallish space in the closet, and digging around fruitlessly to find a purple one.
+You’re not keen on purple, but it’s your son’s school color - they made it into the basketball tournament that season, and the final game was that evening.
+Not finding anything suitable, you rushed out to purchase one*.
+You were mildly irritated because you had the vague feeling that you’d done this before, but you pushed that feeling aside.
+You also didn't factor in the time and cost that this excursion took away from you - you didn’t go anywhere near that feeling.
+Thinking about what could have been done with the money or the time just didn't happen.
+Months later, when you got around to pulling out all of the sweaters (in preparation for your move to another city) you found not one, but three purple sweaters at the bottom - one of which still had the tags.
+You may have managed to take them to the thrift store, or they might have ended up in the moving box and traveled with you to Nashville (where you still hate purple).

 Mindfulness is a thing now, of course.
-It’s actually always been a thing, but we haven’t all been as, well, mindful of it as in recent years now that it’s a popular subject.
+It’s actually always been a thing, but we haven’t been as...well, mindful of it as in recent years now that it’s a popular subject.
 Here's a definition I like:

 Mindfulness - a mental state achieved by focusing one's awareness on the present moment, while calmly acknowledging and accepting one's feelings, thoughts, and bodily sensations, used as a therapeutic technique.

 So go back to your drawer.
+Ask any other members of your household to give you a little space for this experiment.
 Maybe make this organizing process a bit of an occasion - light a candle?
 Diffuse some essential oil?
 Play some music?
-You don’t have to be “woo-woo” to set the stage for successful organizing, but why not do something that sets the time apart and puts it in a positive light?
+You don’t have to go over the top to set the stage for successful organizing, but why not do something that sets the time apart and puts it in a positive light?
 After that, following some simple steps can make this a meaningful process:

 3. Pull out every single item from the drawer.
 Everything from the spare change, to the mechanical pencils with no lead, to the ponytail holders.
+Business cards, LEGO mini figures, travel lotions…whatever.
 Lay everything out where you can easily see it.

 5. Make your decisions about what belongs in the drawer.
+Allow yourself to trust those decisions (this drawer isn’t high stakes).
 What’s the best purpose for the drawer, and what goes in it to support that purpose?